ondryaso/pi-rc522/README.md

 The library is split to two classes - **RFID** and **RFIDUtil**.
 You can use only RFID, RFIDUtil just makes life a little bit better.
 You basically want to start with *while True* loop and "poll" the tag state.
 That's done using *request* method.
 Most of the methods return error state, which is simple boolean - True is error, False is not error.
 The *request* method returns True if tag is **not** present.
 If request is successful, you should call *anticoll* method.
-It runs anti-collision alghoritms and returns used tag UID, which you'll use for *select_tag* method.
+It runs anti-collision algorithms and returns used tag UID, which you'll use for *select_tag* method.
 Now you can do whatever you want.
 Important methods are documented.
 You can also look at the Read and KeyChange examples for RFIDUtil usage.

 ```python